 “It’s great to see how even in the midst of a pandemic our small business community in Brownsville can innovate, adapt and thrive,” he said.

-BCIC Executive Director Josh Mejia said his team is doing everything it can to support recovery and innovation for local small businesses.
+Burkhart said the BCIC team is doing everything it can to support recovery and innovation for local small businesses.

 “Partnerships like these are a vital part of our response to this pandemic,” he said.